fetristan/kolmisoft-mor-calls-data-exporter/README.md

     srcGroupDevicesID
     providersID

-You can use the morCallsPricesByDestinationsByPolesByProviders command with the following options:
+You can use the morCallsPricesByDestinationsByDeviceGroupsByProviders command with the following options:
 ```bash
     -s, --dateStart (string): The start date of the export (e.g., 'YYYY-MM-DD HH:mm:SS').
     -e, --dateEnd (string): The end date of the export (e.g., 'YYYY-MM-DD HH:mm:SS').